-Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.
+Pop your head into any commercial gym, and youโll almost certainly see lifters developing their legs using the hack squat and the leg press.

-So, what are the differences between the hack squat vs leg press?
 Hack squats are loaded on the shoulders, with the lifter having to squat down and stand up to perform the exercise.
-The leg presses are loaded via a platform that the lifter pushes away while laying down.
-Both primarily target the quads, with a secondary emphasis placed on the glutes muscles.
+The leg presses are loaded via a platform the lifter pushes away while lying down.

-Let’s begin!
+Letโs begin!

-It’s true, they both target the quads and glutes.
+Itโs true.
+They both target the quads and glutes.
 However, they each apply load to the lifter differently and have unique supporting muscle groups that assist during the exercise.

 - Equipment